 A lot of people have used blogging to build their businesses.
 For example, Alborz Fallah makes over $100,000 monthly from his Car Advice blog.
 He updates his blog on a daily basis.
 Over time, investors were drawn to his brand, resulting in sponsorship deals worth $30,000 per month.

 Canva, a graphic design software company, saw a 226% increase in site traffic by combining blogging, email outreach and social media.

 Since 75% of internet users typically avoid paid search results, focus on blogging because that would earn you a spot in the organic search engine listings easily.

 If your homepage is static, like mine, then you’ve got to make your blog prominent.
 Don’t hide it in a single drop-down menu that your visitors will have to hunt to find.

 Blogging experts such as Yaro Starak, David Risley, Brian Clark, Michael Stelzner, Pat Flynn and several others earn sizable incomes through blogging.

 Do you know why their blogs receive thousands of visitors on a daily basis?
+It’s not simply because of keyword phrases or search engine optimization.
 Obviously, it’s because they have valuable content that’s updated regularly.
 But also, it’s because either their homepage is a blog or because they make their blogs highly visible on the homepage.

 Mistake #5: Homepage That Loads Very Slowly

 How fast is your site homepage?
 If your page is slow to load, it’ll hurt your conversions.
-Even Google recognizes site speed is important to users and is on a mission to make the web faster.
+Even giant search engine Google recognizes site speed is important to users and is on a mission to make the web faster.

 Recent statistics found that 51% of online shoppers in the U.S. say that site slowness is the core reason they’d abandon a purchase.